arlethitgo/learnmore/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>I am Jane Arleth dela Cruz.
-I am currently a PhD Candidate at Radboud University in the Netherlands.
+I am PhD Candidate at Radboud University in the Netherlands.
 My PhD topic is in
 Natural Language Processing, Interpretability in Deep Learning and Computational Linguistics.
+My PhD project is in Interpretable Information Extraction for Disaster Relief.
 Previously, I was a Data Scientist in the Philippines' oldest conglomerate, Ayala Corporation, where I applied analytics methods, data science and machine learning best practice to solve complex business problems and to help in data-driven corporate decision-making.
 I have had